solidoss/solidframe/tutorials/mpipc_request/README.md

 };
 ```

-The next piece of code is about the Response message, which, for the sake of exemplifying some of the serialization engien capabilities will make use of two other serializable data structures:
+The next piece of code is about the Response message, which, for the sake of exemplifying some of the serialization engine capabilities will make use of two other serializable data structures:

 ```C++
 struct Date{